 We had so much fun on our field trip to Callaham Farm.
 While we were there we took a tractor ride, picked our own strawberries, fed the goats and sheep, milk a cow (it was a pretend cow), had a duck race, and ended it with delicious ice cream.
 All that fun made us hungry and we went to a park for lunch and played on the playground.
 What a day!
 Some say it was the best day ever!
-We had a very peaceful ride home on the bus!

 Wow Mrs. Pruitt and Mrs. Robinson!
 Your facial expressions look like you just rode a roller coaster.
 You do realize it was only a kiddie slide?